shanshanyang/poc/readme.md

 # Brand Project Repo Setup Idea:

-  - A project (2017 FashionShow Angel Lineup) is work that has its own production release cycle, it’s deployable artifact may or may not be standard alone.
+  - A project (2017 FashionShow Angel Lineup or Runway-insider) is work that has its own production release cycle, it’s deployable artifact may or may not be standard alone.
+  - A project can be a story of an Epic or the Epic itself.
-  - Brand repository is organized by JIRA Component (2017 Fashionshow Campaign) > JIRA Epics (2017 Fashionshow Main Page)
+  - Brand repository is organized by JIRA Component (2017 Fashionshow Campaign) > JIRA Epics (2017 Fashionshow Main Page).
-  - JIRA Epic (2017 Fashionshow Main Page) has ONE deployable artifact package
+  - JIRA Epic (2017 Fashionshow Main Page) has ONE deployable artifact package.
-  - JIRA Epic (2017 Fashionshow Main Page) artifact maintains one Version at any given time
+  - JIRA Epic (2017 Fashionshow Main Page) artifact maintains one Version at any given time.
-  - Inside JIRA Epic (2017 Fashionshow Main Page), each project has its own folder, all project versions of the Epic is managed by LernaJS
+  - Inside JIRA Epic (2017 Fashionshow Main Page), each project has its own folder, all project versions of the Epic is managed by LernaJS.
-  - Inside each Project folder, that’s where developer run local server, write / commit code (Developer is not able to view the Epic while developing, example: fs main with all projects)
+  - Inside each Project folder, that’s where developer run local server, write / commit code (Developer is not able to view the Epic while developing, example: fs main with all projects).

 ## Example: